-1. Many photographers, both serious amateurs and professionals, need shooting locations other than the studio, or as alternatives to the studio, for portrait, fashion and product photography, to name a few.
+1. Many photographers, both serious amateurs and professionals, need photoshoot locations other than the studio, or as alternatives to the studio, for portrait, fashion and product photography, to name a few.
 Whenever you need such a location, the most obvious point to remember is that you must know where you will be shooting and that it fits your assignment before you leave your home or studio.
 Plus, you wouldn’t want to waste the valuable time of your client or have to pay for a model’s time, as you travel throughout your area looking for a shooting site.
 This requires that you reserve some time prior to each shoot to scout for locations.

 2. The most efficient scouting method is to find locations, which you can use for multiple shoots.
 Of course, you don’t want to shoot different assignments with exactly the same foreground, background or general ambiance; therefore, these “prime” shooting sites must provide you with sufficiently different backgrounds, maybe by simply pointing your camera in a different direction.
 The same location could also look quite different at various times of the day.
 For example, the same beach could be used in broad daylight for a swimsuit shoot and an eveningwear shoot at sunlight or during twilight.

 3. That is why you should conduct your scouting trips at different times of the day, and night.
 A site may not inspire you at all when bathed in direct sunlight, but becomes dramatic, mysterious and magical in the low light of dawn or dusk.